 Fun facts: Niyousha loves birds, books, research and sleep!

-PhD: I will be starting my PhD in the Haig research group in the Civil and Environmental Engineering Department at the University of Pittsburgh in Fall 2019.
+PhD: I starting my PhD in the Haig research group in the Civil and Environmental Engineering Department at the University of Pittsburgh in Fall 2019.
+Currently I am worked with Drs.
+Haig and Casson to study the efficacy of a new wastewater disinfectant.

 Hobbies: Playing soccer, writing and performing poetry, and being a participant in the Pittsburgh Chapter of the National Society of Black Engineers.